-Chances are, the first thing you do at work after clocking in on the online time clock is check your email.
-The now nearly 60-year-old technology isn’t exactly the most efficient or beloved form of communication, but it’s what most companies continue to rely on and, as such, most office jobs require a lot of reading and writing of electronic messages.
+Chances are, the first thing you do at work after clocking in on the online time clock is checked your email.
+The now nearly 60-year-old technology isn’t exactly the most efficient or beloved form of communication, but it’s what most companies continue to rely on, and, as such, most office jobs require a lot of reading and writing of electronic messages.

 With that in mind, here are a few tips to make email work better for you (and your coworkers).

 If someone needs to find an email you sent quickly, a subject line reading “Important” or “Meeting Details” isn’t going to help.
 Use a descriptive subject line so people can find your message later and are more likely to read it in the first place.